-As we get back to normal travel in the U.S., many globe trotters who had to curb their wanderlust are ready to commence their international travels once again.
-Spending some time preparing your finances before you board a plane could reduce stress once you’ve landed.
+As we get into gear for international travel, spending some time preparing your finances before you board a plane could reduce stress once you’ve landed.

 Vacationers often overlook money matters that may save precious time, money and just plain headaches when traveling internationally.
 Having a credit card declined because your bank suspected a fraudulent international charge could ruin a dinner on vacation, for example.
 Or failing to change your currency before leaving a “closed currency” country could force you to leave behind a significant amount of money.
 You could even run into problems after you’ve returned home, if you find you were charged a litany of ATM and foreign transaction fees.

-Here are a few tips and considerations that can reduce such headaches related to international travel, along with a look at Morgan Stanley’s cash management services that can help.
+Here are a few tips and considerations that can reduce such headaches related to foreign travel, along with a look at Morgan Stanley’s cash management services that can help.

 Cash can be one of the most cost-effective and convenient forms of payment when you're out of the country, but key considerations remain.
 For instance, you'll still need to know the exchange rate and whether it's a closed currency country—meaning money can't be exchanged outside the borders.
 Keep this in mind because you'll need to either spend or exchange any remaining foreign currency before you leave the country.